'Vindication' - Saudi Arabia hails 10% debut jump in Aramco shares

 Saudi retail investors who hold their Aramco shares for six months from the first day of trading can get up to 100 bonus shares, or one for every 10 held, which could limit supply of the stock, said Zachary Cefaratti, CEO of Dalma Capital.

+But some analysts said investors could be tempted to take profits if the shares move beyond 37 riyals - equivalent to a $2 trillion valuation - which could happen as soon as Thursday.

+“A price of 37 riyals per share is the support level, below it people will buy and above it the shares will face resistance,” said a Gulf analyst who declined to be identified due to the sensitivity of the issue.

 Aramco will have the second biggest weighting on the Tadawul index of 9.7%, according to Al Rajhi Capital.
-Al Rajhi Bank has the biggest weighting at 14.6% due to its larger free float.
+Al Rajhi Bank (1120.SE) has the biggest weighting at 14.6% due to its larger “free float” of publicly tradeable shares.

-If Aramco shares gain 10% on both Wednesday and Thursday, its valuation will surpass $2 trillion.
-The company is expected to be included in the MSCI emerging markets index on Dec.
-17.

 Aramco did not name its investors during the IPO process, but sources familiar with the matter have told Reuters the Abu Dhabi Investment Authority (ADIA) and Kuwait Investment Authority (KIA) bought shares.